coolguy284/node-hash-backup/README.md

     --setFileTimes=<boolean> (default true): If true, file access, modification, and creation times (creation time only on supported systems) will be set at end of restore.
         aliases: --set-file-times
+    --lowAccuracyFileTimes=<boolean> (default false): If true, file timestamps will be restored using a quicker but less accurate method.
+WARNING: This method does not restore file creation times!
+The quicker method uses a nodejs function instead of a shell process creation, which is phenomenally quicker but causes precision loss after milliseconds generally due to double precision floating point loss of unix timestamp seconds in libuv.
+        aliases: --low-accuracy-file-times
     --createParentFolders=<boolean> (default false): If true, the parent folders of the restore folder will be created.
         aliases: --create-parent-folders